 There's a difference between a kid who's engaged and a kid who's zoned out.
 Engaged looks like: leaning in, tapping with purpose, reacting to what happens on screen.
 Zoned out looks like: slack jaw, no movement, eyes fixed but not really seeing.

 The glazed stare usually means the content has outpaced their ability to process it.
-Their brain has switched from active engagement to passive reception.
+Their attention may have shifted from active engagement to passive reception.
 This is more common with video content than interactive games, but it can happen with anything if the session goes long enough.

 2. Getting physical

 Toddlers who are overstimulated start moving in ways that don't match the activity.
 Bouncing, flapping, kicking, rolling around while still holding the device.
-Their nervous system is trying to discharge energy that the screen experience is building up but not releasing.
+Their body may be trying to discharge energy that the screen experience is building up without a physical outlet for it.

 This is different from the excited wiggling of a kid who's having fun.
 It's more erratic, and it usually escalates.
 If your kid is getting increasingly fidgety while watching or playing, that's their body saying "I've had enough" before their mouth does.